Recent dream research has revealed the most common nightmares among Americans. Here they are as immortalized by Hollywood.

 Hopefully your nightmares about physical aggression are not as intense as the 2004 film "Saw." from Lions Gate

-The 1976 classic "The Omen," Damien knocks his mother off a balcony.
+The 1976 classic "The Omen," Damien knocks his mother off a balcony. from 20th century fox

-Being chased – Being chased is a nightmare scenario in many horror films, but 1974's "The Texas Chain Saw Massacre" is so scary it may actually give you nightmares.
+Being chased is a nightmare scenario in many horror films, but 1974's "The Texas Chain Saw Massacre" is so scary it may actually give you nightmares.
+Vortex/Bryanston Pictures

 The parents in 1989's "Pet Sematary," based on the Stephen King novel, live through a common nightmare, the death of a loved one.
 What happens next is even scarier.
+Paramount/Everett Collection

 Jack Nicholson's character succumbs to the common nightmare theme of evil forces in Stanley Kubrick's 1980 adaptation of Stephen King's "The Shining."
+Warner Brothers/Getty Images

-Nightmarish accidents, the more bizarre the better, take the lives of many characters throughout "The Final Destination" film series.
+Nightmarish accidents, the more bizarre the better, take the lives of many characters throughout "The Final Destination" film series. from Warner Home Video

-Health concerns – Health concerns, such as the zombie apocalypse depicted in the 2013 film "World War Z," are a common nightmare.
+Health concerns, such as the zombie apocalypse depicted in the 2013 film "World War Z," are a common nightmare. from Paramount Pictures